Listeye dön

 • Switching between multiple computers, want to sync tab states

-If any of these resonate with you, the Tab Snapshot feature is exactly what you need.
+If any of these resonate, the Tab Snapshot feature is exactly what you need.

-Scenario 1: Recovering All Tabs After a Browser Crash
+How to Recover All Tabs After a Chrome Crash

 22:00 | You're researching an important project